 There are a variety of factors that make Atlanta a great place to buy rental property today.

-- Rapid Population Growth: Between the 2010 and 2023 censuses, the Atlanta population grew by over 19%, which is over 129% faster than the national average.
+- Rapid Population Growth: Between the 2010 and 2024 censuses, the Atlanta population grew by over 20.91%, more than 110% faster than the national average.

 Rental Properties for Sale in Atlanta